eyeNsky/cli-snippets/README.md

 parallel --progress 'gdal_calc.py --quiet -A {}  --A_band 1 -B {} --B_band 2 -C {} --C_band 3 --calc="1*logical_and(A>0,B>0,C>0)" --outfile ../fp/{}' ::: *.tif
 cd ../fp/
 parallel gdal_sieve.py {} ::: *.tif
 # the {.} at the end adds the tif name as the layer.
-End up looking like P15458929.1
+Ends up looking like P15458929.1
 parallel --progress gdal_polygonize.py {} -f GML {.}.gml {.} ::: *.tif
 # the -nln keeps ogr from writing separate layers for each fp
 for GML in *.gml;do ogr2ogr -nln fp -where "DN=1" -f SQLITE -append out.sqlite $GML;done